What is My Engine Power Rating?

-While horsepower has been traditionally been used for these applications to measure engine power, torque values are not new for engines.
+While horsepower has been traditionally used for these applications to measure engine power, torque values are not new for engines.
 Gross Torque is the immediate twisting force required to turn a blade or pump at a given moment.
-Thus, torque is the way to measure the rotational force a machine can produce - i.e. exactly what a walk behind mower does as it cuts grass or a pressure washer as it pumps water - and a more accurate way to describe the capability or job capacity of an engine.
+Thus, torque is the way to measure the rotational force a machine can produce.
+For Example, what a walk behind mower does as it cuts grass or a pressure washer as it pumps water.
+A more accurate way to describe the capability or job capacity of an engine.

 However, horsepower is still used to measure the power of our larger engines.
 These models are often used in applications such as a riding mower engines that may require power to be distributed to multiple areas of the equipment (such as transmission, wheels, hydraulics, etc.).